ChrisRoach1/Quick-Form/RapidAPI.md

 - Check the error message returned in the response
 - For 400 errors, verify all required fields are provided with correct data types
 - For UUID errors, ensure `external_id` follows UUID v4 format
-- Verify your Google access token is valid and has the correct permissions
+- Verify your Google access token is valid and has the correct permissions (POST endpoint only)
-- Ensure your text content is substantial and well-formatted
+- Ensure your text content is substantial and well-formatted (POST endpoint only)
-- Confirm your timeout settings allow for long processing times (120+ seconds)
+- Confirm your timeout settings allow for long processing times (120+ seconds for POST endpoint)
+- For GET requests, ensure the `external_id` matches one used in previous POST requests

 ---